scrabbletank/farhome-rules/monstroustreasure.md

 ___
 ***Sunlight Sensitivity.*** This creature grants Combat Advantage while in direct sunlight.

-***Flying.*** This creature can use it's movement to fly, Hovering in place if ending their turn in the air.
+***Flying.*** This creature can fly and hover in place.
+If this creature is grappled or restrained it plummets from the air.

 **Actions**